-New LTSF and Storage Requirements: How to Keep Inventory Moving
+New LTSF & Storage Requirements: Keep Inventory Moving

 by Liz Adamson, on September 7, 2018

 September is the start of Amazon’s new long-term storage fee (LTSF) schedule, with fees being charged monthly instead of twice a year.
 That, combined with Amazon’s new storage limits, means that sellers using the FBA program need to be paying more attention than ever to their inventory stored at Amazon fulfillment centers.